 - support the Government in the ongoing response to and recovery from COVID-19.

-RRC members will all be based in the relevant region and will include nine members:
+CRRC members are based in the relevant region and include 10 members:

-- two community members living in the RRC region;
+- two community members living in the CRRC region;

 - one State Government representative;